espoirMur/end-to-end-rag/kubernetes/notes.md

 - Automate everything in a ML op fashion.
 - Write a post to document the process.
 I need to get back to this and stop with the laziness.

+#### As of 8 June 2024

+This what I call consitency, looll.

+Managed to create a kubernetes Cluster on Oracle cloud.

+Here are the sep to run it.

+`Make sure you have your kubernetes config saved to a path.`

+- Authenticate to your account using `oci session authenticate`
+- setup the config `export KUBECONFIG=$HOME/.kube/config_oci`
+- Make sure your authentication client is using client auth: `export OCI_CLI_AUTH=security_token`

+With that setup you can now connect to your cluster:

+With

+`kubectl get nodes`

+### As of 13 June 2024

+Why am I spending so much time dealing with kubernetes?
+Am I a DevOp/Infra engineer?

+Basically in the past few days I spend sometime trying to share model data I have in my Oracle cloud bucket storage to my kubernetes pods.
+But that was unsuccessful.
+I have managed to mount Oracle cloud storage in a container using s3fs-fuse library, but unfortuantely, I wasn't able to share the data to the model container.

+I have tried other option but didn't work.

+My last attempt tommorow will be to download the data from the bucket and share it with the containers using PVC.

+> Note the :shared - it's a mount propagation modifier in the mountPath field that allows this volume to be shared by multiple pods/containers on the same node.

+I want to stop this and continue with the rag stuff.

+Ps: remember to create an empty folder named 1.